IMPROVEMENT ROAD NETWORKS SOLIDARITY LANES FL

-Projektträger – zwischengeschaltetes FinanzinstitutSTATE AGENCY FOR RESTORATION AND DEVELOPMENT OF INFRASTRUCTURE OF UKRAINE (AGENCY FOR RESTORATION)
+Promoter – Financial IntermediarySTATE AGENCY FOR RESTORATION AND DEVELOPMENT OF INFRASTRUCTURE OF UKRAINE (AGENCY FOR RESTORATION)

 The project consists of: (i) emergency repairs, rehabilitation and reconstruction of destroyed/damaged transport infrastructure (roads, bridges, artificial structures and traffic organization equipment), (ii) development of necessary/missing road transport and logistics infrastructure throughout Ukraine, including in the zones de-occupied from Russian army and border crossings, and (iii) financing projects under the Connecting Europe Facility (CEF) in the road sector (Solidarity lanes).